-javax.realtime.StaticOutOfMemoryError-when there is insufficient memory for the LTMemory object or for its allocation area in its backing store, or when the current Schedulable would exceed its configured allowance of global backing store.

-javax.realtime.IllegalAssignmentError-when storing logic in this would violate the assignment rules.
+- javax.realtime.StaticIllegalArgumentException-when size is null. - javax.realtime.StaticOutOfMemoryError-when there is insufficient memory for the LTMemory object or for its allocation area in its backing store, or when the current Schedulable would exceed its configured allowance of global backing store. - javax.realtime.IllegalAssignmentError-when storing logic in this would violate the assignment rules.